nirajlmali/SmashGGMobileDashboard/README.md

 This project is dedicated to creating a Mobile App for the site smash.gg for bracket management.
 Currently only in development for Android devices.

+EDIT(6/7/20): Currently, the smash.gg API does not support updating scores for games.
+This app will therefore simply display scores and have a way to keep track of matches locally.
+Scores can be kept track of but will need to be entered via the smash.gg site.

 ## Documentation

 * [Smash.gg API](https://smashgg-developer-portal.netlify.app/docs/intro)